• Resources

 FAQs

-What is the purpose of a Goods Received Note (GRN)?
+1. What is the purpose of a Goods Receipt Note (GRN)?

-A Goods Received Note is a formal document which registers the receipt of goods from a supplier to a buyer, confirming that what is delivered matches the purchase order concerning quantity and quality.
+A Goods Receipt Note is a formal document that registers the receipt of goods from a supplier to a buyer, confirming that what is delivered matches the purchase order concerning quantity and quality.
 While it is used to maintain inventory records, it also helps settle disputes with suppliers and ensures that the details are verified before the invoices are paid.

 Generally, the responsibility of preparing a GRN lies in the hands of the department receiving it, store staff, or whoever the company designates as the person who receives the delivery of goods.
 Upon arrival, the goods are inspected and checked against the purchase order (PO) before a GRN is prepared to keep it on record for the items received against the PO terms.